alimanfoo/alimanfoo.github.io/_posts/2015-09-21-estimating-fst.md

-I'm going to be performing several operations on the genotype data.
-There are 9,643,193 SNPs genotyped at 765 samples for this chromosome, so this is a relatively big dataset, too big to work with in memory uncompressed.
-What I tend to do is load the genotype data into memory as a compressed ([bcolz](http://bcolz.blosc.org/)) array.
-This takes a minute or so, but makes subsequent steps easier and faster.
+There are 9,643,193 SNPs on this chromosome, genotyped in 765 individuals, so this is a relatively big dataset, too big to work with in memory uncompressed.
+With version 0.19.0 of scikit-allel or later we can run computations directly against the data on disk, and so avoid loading data into memory.

 {% highlight python %}
-genotype_all = allel.GenotypeCArray.from_hdf5(callset[chrom]['calldata']['genotype'],
+genotype_all = allel.GenotypeChunkedArray(callset[chrom]['calldata']['genotype'])
-                                              cparams=bcolz.cparams(cname='zlib', clevel=1, shuffle=False))
 genotype_all
 {% endhighlight %}